firebase/firebase-tools/README.md

 ============

 These are the Firebase Command Line Tools.
-They can be used to administer your Firebase account and to interact with [Firebase Hosting](https://www.firebase.com/hosting.html), our static asset hosting product.
+They can be used to administer your Firebase account and to interact with [Firebase Hosting](https://www.firebase.com/hosting.html), our product to host your HTML, JS, images, etc.

 For a quick start guide, see https://www.firebase.com/docs/hosting.html